seanpm2001/http-extensions/draft-ietf-httpbis-sfbis.md

 ### Display Strings {#displaystring}

-Display Strings are similar to Strings, in that they consist of zero or more characters, but they allow Unicode content, unlike Strings.
+Display Strings are similar to Strings, in that they consist of zero or more characters, but they allow non-ASCII content, unlike Strings.
+Each character in a Display String is a "Unicode Scalar" as per {{Section 4.1 of UNICHARS}}; this excludes the high-surrogate and low-surrogate code points in the range U+D800 to U+DFFF.

 Display Strings are intended for use in cases where a value is displayed to end users, and therefore may need to carry non-ASCII content.
 It is NOT RECOMMENDED that they be used in situations where a String ({{string}}) or Token ({{token}}) would be adequate, because Unicode has processing considerations (e.g., normalization) and security considerations (e.g., homograph attacks) that make it more difficult to handle correctly.